-At Trade Furniture Company the environment and the use of sustainable materials is important to us.
+At Trade Furniture Company the environment and the use of sustainable materials are important to us.

 Most of our collections are made of Mango wood which is both environmentally friendly and completely sustainable.

 Mango wood is grown in India, South East Asia, Mexico, Brazil and Australia, the Mango wood we use is grown in India.

 As Mango trees are primarily grown for harvesting Mango fruit there is no shortage.
-Unlike Oak, which can take 50-100 years to mature, Mango tree's mature quickly and can reach 80-100ft in about 15 years.
+Unlike Oak, which can take 50-100 years to mature, the Mango tree's mature quickly and can reach 80-100ft in about 15 years.

 When the trees grow too tall to safely harvest or stop bearing fruit they are cut down and new trees are planted making Mango wood completely sustainable.